 Value for the money: Good

 Options: Kubota liquid propane (LP) gas or diesel motors

 Best for: The SW8000 works well indoors or outdoors and is ideal for large (200,000 sq foot) operations such as parking lots, foundries, campuses, stadium concourses or dry food handling areas.
 It's also a good choice for operations concerned about OSHA silica dust compliance.

 Not recommended for: This machine is not recommended for wet weather or wet food handling applications.
 The Advance SW8000 only sweeps, and these applications require scrubbing.

 View current inventory:

 In-stock availability for a new Advance SW8000 floor sweeper.

 Check rental inventory for the Advance SW8000 floor sweeper.

-Though the upfront cost is higher, most commercial floor cleaning equipment pays for itself over time.
+Though the upfront cost is higher, commercial floor cleaning equipment can quickly pay for itself over time.
 For example: an employee with a mop and bucket can clean 4,000-5,000 square feet in one hour.
 A small automatic floor scrubber can clean almost 13,000 square feet in the same amount of time.
 Larger machines can clean more than 100,000 square feet per hour - a hard-working human would need 20 hours to do the same job.